- Honors Program

 DC Flyers Program: Summer Internships for Honors Students

-The University Honors Program and Political Science Department have partnered to establish an inaugural cohort of the DC Flyers, a group of UD students exploring careers in DC through first-rate summer internships and experiential learning opportunities in Washington, D.C.
+The University Honors Program and Political Science Department have partnered to establish a cohort of the DC Flyers, a group of UD students exploring careers in DC through first-rate summer internships and experiential learning opportunities in Washington, D.C.
 Participants will represent the University of Dayton in our nation’s capital, benefiting from the mentorship of co-workers, faculty, peers and the local UD alumni network.

 - Build UD community in Washington, D.C. with your peers, UD alumni and other students from across the country who are interested in creating positive change through public service.

 - Develop networks, understand future career options and lay a path for your future.